MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 In this log, the commit ID is the first number on the left.

-To revert to the version of the repository where we first edited the readme, use the git checkout command with the appropriate commit id.
+To revert to the version of the repository where we first edited the readme, use the `git checkout` command with the appropriate commit ID.

 ~~~
 $ git checkout 3c0e1c6
 ~~~
 {: .language-bash}

-If you now view your readme, it is the previous version of the file.
+If you now view your `README.md`, it has reverted to the previous version of the file.

 To return to the most recent point,

+*TODO: Confirm that the example shell commands below render correctly.*
 ~~~
 $ git checkout master
 ~~~